 - Christ’s– Quiet but central, strong academically, bar closes early!
 Strong Christian Union

-- Churchill– Friendly and unpretentious, slightly out of centre, sports-based social life
+- Churchill– Friendly and unpretentious, slightly out of centre, sports-based social life, modern

 - Clare– Strong musical side, less sporty, friendly, well-renowned bar (Clare Cellars)

-- Emmanuel (‘Emma’) – Friendly, lovely gardens including a duck pond and an outdoor swimming pool!
-Active societies and bar, can be oversubscribed
+- Emmanuel (‘Emma’) – Friendly, lovely gardens including a duck pond and an outdoor swimming pool, active societies and bar

 - Fitzwilliam– Non-elitist, sporty, slightly out of the centre, less traditional

-- Girton– A long way out of town, strong sense of community, extensive grounds, indoor swimming pool, fewer applicants per place
+- Girton– Quite far out of town, strong sense of community, extensive grounds, indoor swimming pool

-- Gonville & Caius (pronounced ‘Keys’) – Traditional, rich, sporty central, good music and drama
+- Gonville & Caius (‘Keys’) – Traditional, sporty, central, good music and drama

-- Homerton– PCGE students only, friendly and laid-back, facilities all on-site but out of the centre
+- Homerton– Friendly and laid-back, facilities all on-site but out of the centre

-- Jesus– Excellent sports facilities, beautiful grounds, quite central, balance between traditional yet relaxed
+- Jesus– Excellent sports facilities, beautiful grounds, quite central, balance between traditional and relaxed

-- King’s– Large, central, touristy, world-renowned choir and carol service, welcomes variety, tolerant of minority groups, less traditional
+- King’s– Large, central, touristy, world-renowned choir and carol service

-- Magdalene (pronounced ‘Maudlin’) – Small but pretty, central and bustling, can be cliquey, less academic
+- Magdalene (‘Maudlin’) – Small but pretty, central and bustling

 - New Hall– Female only, friendly, unpretentious, less traditional buildings, slightly out of the centre

-- Newnham– Female only, good for sports, close to the arts faculties, less academic
+- Newnham– Female only, good for sports, close to the arts faculties

 - Pembroke– Friendly, strong drama society, quiet gardens, close to the science faculty

-- Peterhouse– Oldest college, small and traditional, can be insular, sports clubs are very active
+- Peterhouse– Oldest college, small and traditional, sports clubs are very active

 - Queens’– Medium-sized, central, academic, famous ‘mathematical bridge’ over the Cam, good drama society, sporty

-- Robinson– Less traditional, slightly out of the centre, good community spirit, supportive atmosphere, good film society
+- Robinson– Modern, slightly out of the centre, good community spirit, supportive atmosphere, good film society

 - Selwyn– Next to the arts faculty, attractive and sociable, quiet – not very vibrant, not very sporty, good music society